TimMotonaga/GettingAndCleaningDataAssignment/CODEBOOK.md

 ##fBodyAccJerk-mean()-Z

-This is the mean of the frequency signal of jerk in the Y plane.
+This is the mean of the frequency signal of jerk in the Z plane.
 Jerk is the rate of change of angular acceleration.

 ##fBodyAccJerk-std()-X